-This topic briefly describes the event-driven catalog indexing in Episerver Commerce, and how to verify the state of the indexing processor.
+This document briefly describes the event-driven catalog indexing in EPiServer Commerce, and how to verify the state of the indexing processor.

 How it works

 The event-driven model for indexing the catalog works so that changes to catalog data will automatically get updated in the search index.
 On the Search Index page in Commerce Manager under Administration and System Settings, you will find an Indexing Processor State section.